THE FRUITLESS GOSPEL

 Marks account has in 10:24 “How hard it is for them that trust in riches to enter the Kingdom of God.”

 Faith Alone?
 If Steve Anderson is correct, why is it that Jesus never stopped the man and said, “Hold on their partner, all you really need to do is have faith as did Abraham.”
-Well, Jesus did convey the idea that all these things they are now talking about will not make you good, nevertheless Jesus said you have to go do them anyway.
-He did not let him off the hook to follow the broad way the way Steven Anderson does.
-As a result, you have a great mustard tree.
+Well, Jesus did convey the idea that all these things they are now talking about will not make you good, nevertheless Jesus said you go to do them anyway if you have found the right path.
+He did not let him off the hook to follow the broad way the way Steven Anderson does, where as a result, you are on your own and you have to save yourself.

-James 2:14, 20, 24 “What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him? … But wilt thou know, O vain man, that faith without works is dead? … Ye see then how that by works a man is justified, and not by faith only.” “… can that kind of faith save him?”, is what it says in the Greek.
+James 2:14, 20, 24 “What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him? … But wilt thou know, O vain man, that faith without works is dead? … Ye see then how that by works a man is justified, and not by faith only.” “… can that kind of faith save him?”

-Abraham still had to go offer his son to fellowship with God.
 Today the Law does not save us, but it never did.
 What Love does (Jesus said that Love is the fulfillment of the Law.) is it sanctifies us, the Bible says not without which sanctification no one will see the Lord, Hebrews 12:14.
-If we need to separate ourselves from Christ, His way, His Lordship, His commandments then we identify with Satan that we are gods, that we are not of the flock of the Good Shepard, 1 John 2:19.
+If we need to separate ourselves from Christ, His way, His Lordship, His commandments to be saved then we identify with Satan that we are gods, that we are not of the flock of the Good Shepard, 1 John 2:19.
 Christ says His sheep follow Him, John 10:27-28.
 In short, Jesus is talking about something Steven Anderson does not yet understand.
+Abraham had a faith that was willing to offer his son and make Jesus Lord in his fellowship with God.
+Steven Anderson is talking about a different kind of faith, a man made faith that can not save you.

 Then answered Peter and said unto him, Behold, we have forsaken all, and followed thee; what shall we have therefore?
 And Jesus said unto them, Verily I say unto you, That ye which have followed me, in the regeneration when the Son of man shall sit in the throne of his glory, ye also shall sit upon twelve thrones, judging the twelve tribes of Israel.
 And every one that hath forsaken houses, or brethren, or sisters, or father, or mother, or wife, or children, or lands, for my name’s sake, shall receive an hundredfold, and shall inherit everlasting life.
 But many that are first shall be last; and the last shall be first.